 “As a law firm, we have a central role to play in the process of reconciliation.
 As lawyers, we have a special responsibility to promote values of justice, fairness, and equality in the law and in practice.
 Arent Fox has the resources, talent, and prominence to effect change and bring about meaningful reform.”

-– Mark M. Katz, Chair
+– Mark M. Katz, Partner

 “Arent Fox was founded in part because of lawyers who experienced a system of prejudice and exclusion, and we have worked to create a welcoming and nurturing environment for lawyers and staff from all backgrounds.
 With the legacy of the Firm’s founder Al Arent clearly in mind, we acknowledge the urgent need to take action and do more.”

 At Work Supporting and coordinating initiatives to promote equality for Black people and other people of color at the Firm and in the legal community.

 In the Law Initiating and supporting pro bono activities to promote racial justice in all of our communities.

 Through Education Sponsoring workshops and educational sessions to advance the Mission.